JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 \end{align}
 $$

-with the robust surrogate being the Moreau-Yosida regularization of the original loss, i.e.,
+with the robust majorant surrogate being the Moreau-Yosida regularization of the original loss, i.e.,

 $$
 \phi_\lambda(\theta;\{x_0,y_0\}) = \underset{\{x,y\}}{\sup}\; \mathcal{L}(f_\theta(x),y) - \lambda c(\{x,y\},\{x_0,y_0\})
 $$

 where $$c$$ denotes the transport cost.
+In particular, when $$c$$ is the Euclidean distance, it boils down to the Pasch-Hausdorff envelope.

 **ARKS** {% include cite.html id="2021_Zhu_J_arxiv_arks"%}.
 The *Adversarially Robust Kernel Smoothing* method minimizes the following surrogate loss